Frequently Asked Questions

-To transfer your membership, you and the transferee must complete an RAVC Transfer Document, sign before a notary, and submit the form together with the applicable fee (currently $175 for an immediate family member and $350 for others) to the RAVC Membership Services Department.
+To transfer your membership, you and the transferee must complete an RAVC Transfer Document, sign before a notary, and submit the form together with the applicable fee (see Fee Schedule) to the RAVC Membership Services Department.
 The transfer is usually completed within two weeks after receipt of a properly executed document.
-The new member will receive a “Welcome” folio of Club information as well as a new membership certificate.
+The new member will receive a “Welcome” email along with New Member and other Club information.

 Use of an escrow agent is not required, however, you may want to use one if you are selling your membership to a stranger.
 Escrow will ensure that you receive your funds.

-Hawaii laws require the Club to own sufficient units for all membership weeks outstanding, and RAVC meets this requirement at all times.
-Please remember that RAVC is a multi-resort vacation club consisting of nine resort locations, and only about one-third of RAVC’s units are located in Hawaii.
-If more than one-third of the members want to vacation in Hawaii at the same time, some of them will not get their reservations.
-If you want to vacation in Hawaii every year, you may sometimes be disappointed.
+Hawai‘i laws require the Club to own sufficient units for all membership weeks outstanding, and RAVC meets this requirement at all times.
+Please remember that RAVC is a multi-resort vacation club consisting of eight resort locations, and only about one-third of RAVC’s units are located in Hawai‘i.
+If more than one-third of the members want to vacation in Hawai‘i at the same time, some of them will not get their reservations.
+If you want to vacation in Hawai‘i every year, you may sometimes be disappointed.
 Take advantage of the Club’s other resorts.
 It’s fun to experience a different culture and environment.